 Research also suggests that Schisandra extract’s adaptogenic properties may allow the body to better cope with stress, which, in turn, may help you get better sleep and reserve more energy for fun in sheets.

+You can experience the benefits with Schisandra berry powder or experience the benefits of other adaptogens and natural supplements with our Sex Dust® supplement.
 Find Organic Epimedium and Organic Maca Root, Shatavari, Wildcrafted Shilajit, and Schisandra in Sex Dust®, a natural libido supplement for healthy hormone balance and libido.

 6. Ashwagandha